What is an Expert?

-In some cases, the insurance defense attorneys will call a biomechanical engineer to testify on the issue of whether a certain type of auto collision can cause an injury in the first place.
+In some auto injury cases, the insurance defense attorneys call a biomechanical engineer to testify on the issue of whether a certain type of auto collision can cause an injury in the first place.
 Many times, Judges have excluded this "expert' testimony because the science underlying the opinion is just not reliable enough for a jury to consider.
 However, biomechanical engineers can testify in other areas where the foundation of good scientific study allows an opinion based on accepted scientific data.

 Many times, experts are called upon very early in the case to render an opinion.
 This is especially true with a products liability claim, where the condition of the product requires immediate inspection, or in an industrial accident claim, where the condition of the work place at the time of the injury is required to form an opinion about what happened.